 Not too keen on walking over the actual bridge?
 We suggest the scenic overlook on the way to the bridge.
 Heading north on Route 6/202 toward the Bear Mountain Bridge from Peekskill—a section often referred to as the "Goat Trail"—motorists will pass an overlook pull-off, complete with informational placards, on the left-hand side just at the point of a rather sharp curve.
 There is space here for at least 10 carefully parked cars and, often, a hot dog truck and an ice cream truck.
 The view from this spot looks over Bear Mountain, Doodletown, and the marshlands below, and is a beautiful observation spot on a clear day.

 You don’t need your own personal yacht to get your family out on the Hudson and enjoy the colors of fall from an aquatic vantage point.
 We’ve taken two tours with Trinity Cruises out of the Riverfront Green in Peekskill and couldn’t be more pleased with the tours.
 Their weekend sight-seeing cruises last 3 hours and take passengers as far upland as Constitution Marsh in Cold Spring while the evening sunset cruises last 90 minutes and travel up under the Bear Mountain Bridge.
 Children aboard the shop are given coloring books about the Hudson River and the helpful crew are happy to answer their questions about the boat, scenery and landmarks.
 If you’re looking for a “grownups only” foliage experience, check out their evening wine tasting tours.
 Trinity Cruises run tours through October.

-This originally posted in 2014 and has been updated for 2016.
+This originally posted in 2014 and has been updated since.